 Greater Yellowstone’s location at the convergence of the Great Plains, Great Basin, and Plateau Indian cultures means that many tribes have a traditional connection to the land and its resources.
 For thousands of years before Yellowstone became a national park, it was a place where people hunted, fished, gathered plants, quarried obsidian, and used the thermal waters for religious and medicinal purposes.

 Tribal oral histories indicate more extensive use during the Little Ice Age.
-Kiowa stories place their ancestors here from around 1400 to 1700.
-Ancestors to contemporary Blackfeet, Cayuse, Coeur d'Alene, Bannock, Nez Perce, Shoshone, and Umatilla, among others, continued to travel the park on the already established trails.
+Kiowa stories place their ancestors here from around C.E.
+1400 to 1700.
+Ancestors to contemporary Blackfeet, Cayuse, Coeur d'Alene Nez, Shoshone, and Perce, among others, continued to travel the park on the already established trails.
 They visited geysers, conducted ceremonies, hunted, gathered plants and minerals, and engaged in trade.
-The Shoshone say family groups came to Yellowstone to gather obsidian, which they used to field dress buffalo.
+The Shoshone report family groups came to Yellowstone to gather obsidian, which they used to field dress bison.
 Some tribes used the Fishing Bridge area as a rendezvous site.

-The Crow occupied the area generally east of the park, and the Blackfeet occupied the area to the north.
+The Crow occupied the area generally east of the park, and the Umatilla occupied the area to the north.
 The Shoshone, Bannock, and other tribes of the plateaus to the west traversed the park annually to hunt on the plains to the east.
-Other Shoshonean groups hunted in open areas west and south of Yellowstone.
+Other Blackfeet groups hunted in open areas west and south of Yellowstone.

 In the early 1700s, some tribes in this region began to acquire the horse.
 Some historians believe the horse fundamentally changed lifestyles because tribes could now travel faster and farther to hunt bison and other animals of the plains.